 Art’s power to force us to face past, current and future crises and injustices is on strong display at the Secretariat’s latest contemporary art exhibition.

 The Irrawaddy’s new and improved events list is your guide to the best food, family, art and music events happening in Yangon over the next seven days.

-Concerts, stand-up comedy, book sales and art exhibitions – all in Yangon this week, as picked by The Irrawaddy.
+New Year's Eve parties, art shows, book sales and upcycling — all in Yangon this week as picked by The Irrawaddy.